National Theatre (Munich): Third theatre – 1963 to present

 The third and present theatre (1963) recreates Karl von Fischer's original neo-classical design, though on a slightly larger, 2,100-seat scale.
 The magnificent royal box is the centre of the interior rondel, decorated with two large caryatids.
 The new stage covers 2500 m2, and is thus the world's third largest, after the Opéra Bastille in Paris and the Grand Theatre, Warsaw.

 Through the consistent use of wood as a building material, the auditorium has excellent acoustics.
 Architect Gerhard Moritz Graubner closely preserved the original look of the foyer and main staircase.
 It opened on 21 November 1963 with an invitation-only performance of Die Frau ohne Schatten under the baton of Joseph Keilberth.
 Two nights later came the first public performance, of Die Meistersinger von Nürnberg, again under Keilberth.

-Music
+Opera

-During its early years, the National Theatre saw the premières of a significant number of operas, including many by German composers.
-These included Wagner's Tristan und Isolde (1865), Die Meistersinger von Nürnberg (1868), Das Rheingold (1869) and Die Walküre (1870), after which Wagner chose to build the Festspielhaus in Bayreuth and held further premières of his works there.
+During its early years, the National Theatre saw the premieres of a significant number of operas, including many by German composers.
+These included Wagner's Tristan und Isolde (1865), Die Meistersinger von Nürnberg (1868), Das Rheingold (1869) and Die Walküre (1870), after which Wagner chose to build the Bayreuth Festspielhaus and staged his works there.

+Richard Strauss

 During the latter part of the 19th century, it was Richard Strauss who would make his mark on the theatre in the city in which he was born in 1864.
 After accepting the position of conductor for a short time, Strauss returned to the theatre to become principal conductor from 1894 to 1898.
-In the pre-War period, his Friedenstag (1938) and Capriccio were premièred in Munich.
-In the post-War period, the house has seen significant productions and many world premieres.
+His Friedenstag (1938) and Capriccio were premièred in Munich.

-World premieres
+Bavarian State Opera

-The list refers only to those premières of the Bavarian State Opera staged in the National Theatre.
-The Bavarian State Opera had additional premieres also in other theatres.
-The Bayerisches Staatsballett had also premieres in the National Theatre.
+The list refers only to those premiers of the Bavarian State Opera staged in the National Theatre Munich.